-The diversity of coordination geometries for the $BH_4^$ anion indicates that it behaves as a flexible ligand, adjusting to the requirements (CN) of the metal atom.
+The diversity of coordination geometries for the $BH_4^-$ anion indicates that it behaves as a flexible ligand, adjusting to the requirements (CN) of the metal atom.
 However, the $BH_4...M$ interaction shows a very directional behaviour.
-As a rule, the borohydride groups are connected to metal atoms via the tetrahedral edges.
-The exceptions are the hexagonal phase of LiBH4, where the BH4 group is coordinated via all four tetrahedral faces, and the shortest Li-B contact (2.37 Å) in the Pnma phase of LiBH4, where the borohydride group is coordinated by Li atom also via the face.
-Coordination via vertices was observed only in some Ca(BH4)2 structures (Filinchuk et al., 2008c).
+As a rule, the borohydride groups are connected to the metal atoms via the tetrahedral edges.
+The exceptions are the $MSc(BH_4)4$ phases and the hexagonal phase of LiBH4, where the $BH_4$ group is coordinated via the tetrahedral faces, and the shortest Li-B contact (2.37 Å) in the Pnma phase of LiBH4, where the borohydride group is coordinated by Li atom also via the face.
+Coordination via vertices was observed only in some Ca(BH4)2 structures (Filinchuk et al., 2009a) and in KZn(BH4)Cl2 (Ravnsbæk et al., 2009b).
 Directional coordination of the BH4 group by metal atoms clearly indicates non-spherical nature of the BH4 anion, which has geometrical and possibly also electronic preferences in BH4...M interaction.

-The H...H distances between neighbouring BH4 groups exceed 2.2 Å, and in most cases they are even longer.
-The only exception is the Ama2 phase of LiBH4, where at rather low pressure of 2.4 GPa a strikingly short H...H contact between adjacent BH4 anions has been found (1.92 Å in the experimental structure and 1.87 Å in the theoretically optimized model).
-It was shown that the short H...
-H interaction distorts the BH4 anion, and this is likely to decrease the activation energy for hydrogen desorption.
-It was suggested that the internal pressure in the LiBH4 structure may be tuned by a partial substitution of lithium by larger cations, or substitution of some BH4 groups by bigger anions (Filinchuk et al., 2008b).
+The H...H distances between neighbouring $BH_4$ groups exceed 2.2 Å, and in most cases they are even longer.
+The only exception is the Ama2 phase of LiBH4, where at rather low pressure of 2.4 GPa a strikingly short H...H contact between adjacent $BH_4$ anions has been found (1.92 Å in the experimental structure and 1.87 Å in the theoretically optimized model).
+It was shown that the short H...H interaction distorts the $BH_4$ anion, and this is likely to decrease the activation energy for hydrogen desorption.
+It was suggested that the internal pressure in the LiBH4 structure may be tuned by a partial substitution of lithium by larger cations, or substitution of some $BH_4$ groups by bigger anions (Filinchuk et al., 2008c).
 The resulting LiBH4-based substance with Ama2 structure may show more favourable hydrogen storage properties than pure LiBH4 and may turn out to be useful for hydrogen storage applications.